-f.
+g.
 Political Contributions.

 The Company from time to time may make contributions to political candidates and initiatives and engage in lobbying activity to support innovation generally and promote the interests of the Company and its business.
 The Company's contributions are not based on the personal preferences of individual Company leaders.
-As part of its oversight role in public policy and corporate social responsibility, the Board reviews periodically the Company's policies and practices related to political contributions, contributions to campaigns, and contributions to trade associations and other tax-exempt and similar organizations that may engage in political activities and spending, including political contributions and contributions to trade associations and other tax-exempt and similar organizations that may engage in political activity.
+As part of its oversight role in public policy and corporate social responsibility, the Board reviews periodically the Company's policies and practices related to political contributions, contributions to campaigns, and contributions to trade associations and other tax-exempt and similar organizations that may engage in political activity.
+The Board also receives and reviews periodically reports on the Company's political activities and spending, including political contributions and contributions to trade associations and other tax-exempt and similar organizations that may engage in political activity.
 Any political activities and contribution of Company funds or other assets for political purposes must be reviewed in advance by the Company's General Counsel for compliance with the Company's policies as well as applicable laws and regulations.